Twin Jet

 Twin Jet is a French regional airline based in Aix-en-Provence.

 History

-Twin Jet was founded in May 2001 and operated its first scheduled flight in March 2002.
+Twin Jet was founded in May 2001 and started operations in the month of October of that same year.
+It operated its first scheduled flight in March 2002.
 The company operates 250 flights a week mainly on domestic routes within France as well as to Bologna, Venice and Milan in Italy as its only foreign destinations.
 Its activity is complemented by business aviation and charter flights.

-In early January 2017, Twin Jet merged with French competitor Hex'Air and integrated its routes and aircraft.
+In early January 2017, Twin Jet took over French competitor Hex'Air and integrated its routes and aircraft.

 Destinations

-As of July 2025, Twin Jet serves the following destinations:
+As of April 2026, Twin Jet serves the following destinations: